voger/clouseau/README.md

     Cl.inspect("test", label: "This is a test")
 ```

+That's it.
+You can return to your code now.

+If you wish to do some customization continue reading below.

 ## Switches

 Both macros are ready to use out of the box.
 By default they display the file, module and line where the